-Annual reviews are a not only a requirement under the Advisers Act, but also a crucial component of a strong compliance program.
+Annual reviews are not only a requirement under the Advisers Act but also a crucial component of a strong compliance program.
 Performed correctly, an annual review should assess and verify the efficacy and functionality of an IA’s policies and procedures; provide a robust evaluation of critical business areas; and identify issues that may impact the firm.

 If an advisory firm doesn’t have testing in place and is only focused on conducting an annual review one month out of each year, it can cause gaps to go undiscovered, which in turn can be costly to the firm.
 Risk assessments can be a great tool to supplement an annual review, but they may not happen with the frequency necessary to determine if a compliance program is functioning properly.

 Monthly testing provides an opportunity to conduct ongoing reviews of an IA’s compliance policies and procedures and critical business functions.
-This frequency will be especially helpful in the timely identification of any compliance issues that may have occurred in significant, high risk areas like personal securities transactions, marketing and advertising, portfolio management, trading, cybersecurity, and custody.
-Furthermore, the findings that you glean from your monthly compliance testing will provide you with additional data that can be applied towards your risk assessment and annual review, providing a more up-to-date and detailed snapshot of your compliance program and better positioning you for looking at ways to make improvements.
+This frequency will be especially helpful in the timely identification of any compliance issues that may have occurred in significant, high-risk areas like personal securities transactions, marketing and advertising, portfolio management, trading, cybersecurity, and custody.
+Furthermore, the findings that you glean from your monthly compliance testing will provide you with additional data that can be applied to your risk assessment and annual review, providing a more up-to-date and detailed snapshot of your compliance program and better positioning you for looking at ways to make improvements.

 Monthly Testing Plans

 A monthly testing plan is a great way to organize and identify critical areas of your compliance program and business that need to be routinely checked.
 By creating a testing plan, your firm will be outlining different areas of your compliance policies and procedures and then testing if the policies and procedures are effective.